jstewmc/get-style/README.md

 $css();           // returns "color: red; font-size: small;"
 $css('foo');      // returns "color: blue; font-size: medium;"
 $css('bar');      // returns "color: green; font-size: small;"
-$css('foo bar');  // returns "color: green; font-size: medium"
+$css('foo bar');  // returns "color: green; font-size: medium;"
 ```

-This library is a (very) simple (PHP) Cascading Style Sheet (CSS) reader.
+This library is a (very) simple PHP Cascading Style Sheet (CSS) reader.
 It does not claim to be a full CSS parser!
 There are several of those already.
 This library is just a quick and easy way to produce inline CSS from an array of styles.

 ## Names